Giorgio Sernagiotto: Switching focus to GT racing (2021–present)

 Returning to WEC for the 2021 season, Sernagiotto took his first win in the championship at the 2021 8 Hours of Portimão and finished fifth in the LMGTE Am standings.
 Sernagiotto also raced for Iron Lynx in the European Le Mans Series.
 Paired up with Paolo Ruberti and Claudio Schiavoni, the trio finished eighth in the standings with a best finish of fifth, scored three times across the season.

 At the start of 2022, Sernagiotto made his debut in the Gulf 12 Hours.
 Following various problems during the race, he finished fifth overall and fourth in class, commenting "There is no better way to start the season” in a post-race interview.
 Racing for Cetilar Racing in the Endurance rounds of the 2022 IMSA SportsCar Championship, Sernagiotto won the 12 Hours of Sebring and finished fourth at Watkins Glen.
 At the end of the year, Sernagiotto returned to the Gulf 12 Hours, where he finished third in class.

-After finishing 10th in the 2022 Petit Le Mans, Sernagiotto confirmed he would be returning to Cetilar Racing, racing in the Endurance rounds of the 2023 IMSA SportsCar Championship.
+After finishing tenth in the 2022 Petit Le Mans, Sernagiotto confirmed he would be returning to Cetilar Racing, racing in the Endurance rounds of the 2023 IMSA SportsCar Championship.
 Scoring a best result of 13th at the Petit Le Mans, Sernagiotto finished 38th in the standings.
 In early 2023, Sernagiotto joined Alessandro Cozzi at AF Corse for the 2023 International GT Open season in the Am class.
 The duo won in their class at Algarve and Paul Ricard, finishing fifth in the Am standings at season's end.

-On December 21, 2023 Cetilar Racing announced that Sernagiotto will re-join Roberto Lacorte and Antonio Fuoco in that year's Endurance Cup rounds of the 2024 IMSA SportsCar Championship.
-Sernagiotto scored his second podium in IMSA by finishing second in the Sebring 12 Hours, ending the season 10th in the Endurance Cup.

-Sernagiotto and Cozzi returned to International GT Open, being promoted to the Pro-Am class ahead of 2024.
-The pair won at Algarve and finished 10th in the Pro-Am standings.
+On December 21, 2023 Cetilar Racing announced that Sernagiotto would rejoin Roberto Lacorte and Antonio Fuoco to compete in the Endurance Cup rounds of the 2024 IMSA SportsCar Championship.
+Sernagiotto scored his second podium in IMSA by finishing second in the Sebring 12 Hours, ending the season tenth in the Endurance Cup.
+During 2024, Sernagiotto and Cozzi returned to International GT Open, as they were promoted to the Pro-Am class.
+The pair won at Algarve and finished tenth in the Pro-Am standings.
+The following year, Sernagiotto returned to Cetilar Racing to race in select rounds of the IMSA SportsCar Championship in the GTD class, taking a best result of seventh at Watkins Glen.

 Personal life

 Sernagiotto is the son of rally driver Renzo "Pippo" Sernagiotto (1943-2006), who founded Sernagiotto Auto in 1964 and also worked as a mechanic for Lancia in their development of the Delta HF.
 Sernagiotto is in a relationship with fellow racing driver Manuela Gostner.